jo-mueller/napari-stl-exporter/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-stl" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-stl-exporter" is free and open source software

 ## Issues